 In the first half of the class, we’ll cover the safety checklists you should always follow when using the laser, what materials are laser-friendly, how to format files for the Glowforge User Interface (GFUI), as well as how to use the GFUI.

-In the second half of the class, you’ll have the opportunity to use the Glowforge with supervision on a project you’ve brought with you or a starter project (a Decatur Makers name tag with your name on it).
+In the second half of the class, you’ll have the opportunity to use the Glowforge with supervision on a project you’ve brought with you or a starter project (a Decatur Makers key chain fob with your name on it).

 This class assumes students have some vector design software on their computers.
 Inkscape is a good free option and the one the instructor is most familiar with.
 The class won’t cover how to do vector graphics, but the instructor may be able to help with some basics during the second half of the class.
 The GFUI is browser-based, so no additional software will be needed, but students will need access to an email account.
 Decatur Makers members will receive a login to the Glowforge system, but non-members will have to interface through the instructor’s computer.

 Max number of students in the class: 8